misits/epitome/src/md/chapter-1b.md

 ---
-# Theme

-# Head
+id: chapter-1b
-title: "The Mountain Trail"
+title: 'The Mountain Trail :)'
-name: "Epitome"
+name: Epitome
+summary: >-
-summary: "You climb the rocky mountain trail, enjoying breathtaking views of the valley below."
+  You :) climb the rocky mountain trail, enjoying breathtaking views of the valley below.

-# Navigation
 next:
-  - id: "index"
+  - id: index
-    label: "Return to the crossroads"
+    label: Return to the crossroads

-# Variables
 variables: []
 ---